-Lateral Movement – advanced cyber crime
+Lateral Movement – advanced cybercrime

 Lateral Movement is a technology that cybercriminals use to move in a hijacked network.
 The movements look like normal network traffic, which allows them to move freely in the search for the information they are looking for.